jungi-php/framework-extra-bundle/resources/doc/annotations.md

     /**
      * @Route("/reports/monthly-visitors", methods={"GET"})
      *
-     * @RequestHeader(name="Accept", argument="acceptableMediaType")
+     * @RequestHeader(name="Accept", argument="acceptableMediaTypes")
      */
-    public function getMonthlyVisitorsReport(array $acceptableMediaType)
+    public function getMonthlyVisitorsReport(array $acceptableMediaTypes)
     {
         // ...
     }
 }
 ```

+> If a method argument cannot be nullable, and a request header cannot be found, a **400** HTTP response is returned.

-As you can see in the example, when a method argument is type hinted as `array` it will pass all values of a header.
+As you can see in the example, when a method argument is declared as `array` it will pass all values of the header
+to it.

 #### `@ResponseBody`